deanhansen/Colab/README.md

-# About repository
+# About
-Place to store personal Jupyter notebooks created via Google colab.
+Place to personal Jupyter notebooks created via Google colab.